B1Z0N/cpp-dev-resources/README.md

 ### You disagree with what is written in this repo?

-Just [create a new issue](https://github.com/B1Z0N/cpp-dev-resources/issues/new) and I believe, that we'll find consensus
+Just [create a new issue](https://github.com/B1Z0N/cpp-dev-resources/issues/new) and I believe, that we'll achieve consensus
 :wink:
 (this is hidden reason for creating this repository)